parcel-bundler/website/src/features/scope-hoisting.md

 As you can see, the top-level variables from the assets need to be renamed to have a globally unique name.

-But now, removing unused exports has become trivial: the variable `$thing$export$Bar` is not used at all, so we can safely remove it (and a minifier like Terser would do this automatically), this step is sometimes referred to as **tree shaking**.
+Now, removing unused exports has become trivial: the variable `$thing$export$Bar` is not used at all, so we can safely remove it (and a minifier like Terser would do this automatically), this step is sometimes referred to as **tree shaking**.

 The only real downside is that builds take quite a bit longer and also use more memory than the wrapper-based approach (because every single statement needs to be modified and the bundle as a whole needs to remain in memory during the packaging).